LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa index declined 1.4% last week and breached support at the 200-DMA.
-The index was shifted to a Downtrend from an Uptrend Under Pressure.
-We recommend clients avoid adding risk in Brazilian equities.
+• Brazil’s Bovespa index gained 0.3% last week but continues to trade below its 50-DMA and 200-DMA.
+The index was shifted to a Rally attempt from a Downtrend.
+We recommend clients wait for a follow-through day before adding risk in Brazilian equities.

-• Mexico’s main index declined 2.2% last week and continues to trade below all key moving averages.
-The index remains in a Downtrend.
-We recommend clients avoid adding risk in Brazilian equities.
+• Mexico’s main benchmark rose 1.3% last week but continues to hit resistance at its declining 50-DMA.
+The index remains in a Rally Attempt.
+We recommend clients wait for a follow-through day before adding risk in Mexican equities.

 O’Neil TMT Weekly